incoresemi/river_core/docs/source/installation.rst

 Setup the Plugins
 =================

-Plugins are divided into 3 categories in `RiVer Core` framework:
+Plugins are divided into 3 categories in `RIVER CORE` framework:

 1. Generator Plugins